junxit/us-congress-bills-114/metadata.md

 - 2015-11-17 — Motion to proceed to consideration of measure made in Senate. (consideration: CR S7979)
 - 2015-11-17 — Passed Senate without amendment by Yea-Nay Vote.
 52 - 46.
 Record Vote Number: 306. (text: CR S8012)
 - 2015-11-17 — Passed/agreed to in Senate: Passed Senate without amendment by Yea-Nay Vote.
 52 - 46.
 Record Vote Number: 306.(text: CR S8012)
+- 2015-11-18 — Held at the desk.
+- 2015-11-18 — Message on Senate action sent to the House.
+- 2015-11-18 — Received in the House.
+- 2015-11-30 — Rules Committee Resolution H. Res.
+539 Reported to House.
+Resolution provides for one hour of general debate only on H.R.
+8; resolution provides for one hour of general debate on S.J.
+Res.
+23 and S.J.
+Res.
+24 as well as one motion to commit on each joint resolution.
+- 2015-12-01 — Considered under the provisions of rule H. Res.
+539. (consideration: CR H8829-8837)
+- 2015-12-01 — DEBATE - The House proceeded with one hour of debate on S.J.
+Res.
+24.
+- 2015-12-01 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-12-01 — On passage Passed by the Yeas and Nays: 242 - 180 (Roll no. 650). (text: CR H8829)
+- 2015-12-01 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 242 - 180 (Roll no. 650).(text: CR H8829)
+- 2015-12-01 — Resolution provides for one hour of general debate only on H.R.
+8; resolution provides for one hour of general debate on S.J.
+Res.
+23 and S.J.
+Res.
+24 as well as one motion to commit on each joint resolution.
+- 2015-12-01 — Rule H. Res.
+539 passed House.
+- 2015-12-01 — The previous question was ordered pursuant to the rule. (consideration: CR H8837)
+- 2015-12-18 — Presented to President.
+- 2015-12-18 — Presented to President.
+- 2015-12-18 — Vetoed by President.
+- 2015-12-18 — Vetoed by President.
+- 2016-01-11 — Veto message received in Senate.
+Ordered held at the desk. (text of veto message: CR 01/11/2016 S28-29)